 3. What STD do you have/have you had?

-Presently, I have genital herpes.
-Actually, I’m not really certain which type I have – HSV1 or HSV2 – I was diagnosed by my family doctor and was never blood tested to determine specifics – to me, it makes no difference; it’s genital.
+Presently, I have genital herpes – HSV2.
+Actually, for years, I wasn’t sure which strain I carried – HSV1 or HSV2 – I was diagnosed by my family doctor and was never blood tested to determine specifics – to me, it makes little difference; it’s genital.
 (Both forms of herpes can be transferred to the genital and to the facial/mouth areas – both look and feel similarly.)
+However, I finally discovered which HSV strain I’m carrying via a herpes type-specific antibody blood test after I launched The STD Project.

-I have also had HPV (two abnormal pap smears and one colposcopy – most abnormal pap smears are a result of HPV – but, in full disclosure, I’m not 100% certain HPV was the culprit as my doctor never specified – typical of most abnormal pap smear diagnosis – albeit, statistically, it probably was), scabies and vaginitis (in the form of a yeast infection and bacterial vaginosis – trichomoniasis can also be called vaginitis).
+I have also had HPV (two abnormal pap smears and one colposcopy – almost all abnormal pap smears are a result of HPV – but, in full disclosure, I’m not 100% certain HPV was the culprit, as my doctor never specified – typical of most abnormal pap smear diagnosis – statistically, it probably was), scabies and vaginitis (in the form of a yeast infection and bacterial vaginosis – trichomoniasis can also be called vaginitis).

 4. How long have you had or known you have an STD?